Jaeyoung-Kim-Dev/Stack-and-Queue-ADTs/README.md

 ## What project is it?

-> This is XML Parser, a project I did in the third semester of college (SAIT).
+> This is XML Parser, a project I did in the third semester of college <a href="https://www.sait.ca/programs-and-courses/diplomas/information-technology" target='_blank'>(SAIT)</a>.

 ## What is the purpose of the project?